fltk/fltk/README.Unix.txt

 Code::Blocks is a free and popular C++ IDE in the Linux world.
 It also runs on macOS and Windows.
 Configured correctly, it can also cross-compile between these platforms.
-This chapter focuses on creating a new FLTK project for Linux, assuming that FLTK 1.3 was previously built and installed in its default location from the command line.
+This chapter focuses on creating a new FLTK project for Linux, assuming that FLTK was previously built and installed in its default location.

 If not done yet, install Code::Blocks as described in the "Prerequisites" chapter above, or download it from their web site.
 This description is based